 SCDOT intends for the route to accommodate two lanes of traffic in each direction during construction.
-NB Rest Area and SB Welcome Center ramps must remain open during construction.
-Refer to the RFP Instructions and Agreement regarding allowable lane closure duration.
+NB Rest Area will be closed to the traveling public for the duration of construction. and SB Welcome Center and ramps must remain open during construction.
+Refer to the RFP Instructions-and-, Agreement, and Exhibit 5 regarding allowable lane closure durations and rest area closure details.